bachelor-2014/report/v2/modularity.md

   grab multiple images and stitching them together using computer vision techniques, resulting in the scan of a surface area larger than what can be grabbed in a single image.
+- //TODO add the rest of the components when done

 More such components can be added in the software as defined in the requirements.
 The implementation of a component is done in the following steps: